Jwan622/FlyAwayFromHere/README.md

 * The RealTrip class takes in the real api data and wraps them in a Ruby object.
 * Inside this RealTrip Class, we take the airport code that comes back from the api ("JFK"), converts the code to an airport slug ("new-york-city"), and we do a lookup for the category name based on the airport slug.
 We then use the Category name ("New York").
 For instance, we go from "LON" to "london" to "London".
 * I chose to separate out the service object (QPX Service) and the PORO (Find_trip).
 The Find trip calls the service object and iterates over the array of JSON data converting it into RealTrip objects.

-### Refactor possibilities:
-* I was thinking that I do not like how I setup Category in the database.
-I think in later iterations, I should have a
-  separate table for airport codes.
-A Category should have many airport codes so an admin can simply add a Category, give
-  category a name like "St. Petersberg" and give the appropriate airport codes which there will be several of (local,
-  international airports, etc.)

-* In find_trip.rb, clean the arguments in the initialize method.
-I think this might actually be easier to read and prevents me from changing the internals of the object during the code.

-* Naming of the POROs.